Your browser is not supported or outdated so some features of the site might not be available.

 Stability

-These headphones have good stability.
+These headphones have a stable fit.
 They don't move much when running, and since they're wireless, they won't accidentally fall off your head because the audio cable got hooked on something.
-However, they're still somewhat big over-ears and can slide a bit depending on the intensity of your workout routine.
+However, they're still big over-ears and can slide a bit depending on the intensity of your workout routine.

 Design